felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 If charges apply, a ref code might be required.
 Refer to your EPOS documentation on the HubRise website to verify.

-In this section, you can specify the ref code for delivery charges, and for surcharges applied to orders below the minimum price.
+In this section, you can specify the ref code for delivery charges, for surcharges applied to orders below the minimum price, and for bag fees.

 ### Payments